When the Rimrack is fishing our catch is available off the dock on trip landings or scheduled pick-up times.

-F/V Rimrack scallops are New Englands best kept secret, ‘Dayboat’ (caught daily) fresh from the sea, shucked with expert care and quality.
-See and taste the difference that is simply the best of the best!
+F/V Rimrack scallops are New Englands best kept secret, ‘Dayboat’ (caught daily) fresh from the sea, shucked with expert quality and personal pride.
+See and taste the difference that is simply the best of the best flavored with an unique merroir of our special fishing grounds!
 Any fresher scallops are still swimming!

 GROUNDFISH – variable

 SCALLOPS are “day-boat” and “dry”.
-“Day-boat”vessels return each day rather than many days (up to 10-12) for deep sea scalloping.
-Those scallops must be frozen or treated with a solution of sodium tripolyphosphate (STP) to avoid spoilage, making them absorb more liquid, and known as “wet”.
+“Day-boat”vessels return each day rather than many days (up to 10 days) for deep sea scalloping.
+Those scallops can be frozen or treated with a solution of sodium tripolyphosphate (STP) to avoid spoilage, making them absorb more liquid, and known as “wet”.
 “Dry” means untreated.
 When cooking wet scallops, the extra (milky) liquid leaks out making it difficult to sear.
 When cleaning, rinse scallops, do NOT soak them as that will make them mushy.
-Our ‘Atlantic sea’ scallop meat runs from 10/20 per pound
+Be sure to dry scallops (we use a paper towel) to sear.
+Our ‘Atlantic sea’ scallop meats typically runs from 16-25 per pound

 There are a myriad ways to cook scallops found on the internet or from your favorite restaurant.
-No wonder scallops are one of America’s favorite seafood, but a classic sear in olive or coconut oil and butter on high heat with a squeeze of fresh lemon is hard to top.
-Lately, we have been cutting the scallops horizontally in half (or more, depending on size!).
-I think they cook better in many recipes and I get to spread the love twice, haha!
+No wonder scallops are one of America’s favorite seafood, but a classic sear in olive or coconut oil and butter on med/high heat with a squeeze of fresh lemon is hard to top.
 Take care to not overcook them!!!

 SQUID – Believe it or not, fresh Loligo squid is almost impossible to find in New England, even though it is the most sought after in the world!!
 Most squid has been frozen ‘at least’ once!
 Our Rimrack squid is saltwater rinsed available directly from the ocean, unprocessed and not cleaned (aka “dirty”).
 (Squid and Scallops (we include shrimps too) are probably the best seafoods to freeze).
 We understand many people freeze squid either way – cleaned, or dirty and cleaned after defrosted.
 F/V Rimrack unloads late at night and the squid will be at Sanders Fish Market the next morning!
 Check out some terrific recipes and cleaning video’s.